wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 This task will check that the WP Starter is able to reach required paths.
 It will check that WordPress and WP content folder exists and that the Composer autoload file is found.

 This ensures that subsequent steps will perform operation in right paths.
-Moreover, it ensures that at the moment WP Starter is performing steps Composer have finished installing all dependencies.
+Moreover, it ensures that at the moment WP Starter is performing its steps Composer have finished installing all dependencies.

 WP Starter will not proceed with other steps if this fails.

 ### `WpConfigStep`

 This is the main WP Starter step.
-It creates a `wp-config.php` that setups WP based on environment variables and adds WP Starter specific features as described in the *"WordPress Integration"* chapter.
+It creates a `wp-config.php` that setups WordPress based on environment variables and adds WP Starter specific features as described in the *"WordPress Integration"* chapter.

 Just like any other step that builds a file, by overriding the template it is possible to have a completely different outcome, so what is being described in this documentation is the behavior of the file generated with _default_ template.